SuneelPodapati/ml_classification_models/README.md

 - time: follow-up period (days)
 - DEATH_EVENT: if the patient died during the follow-up period (boolean)

+### Feature Engineering
+- Instances with same feature values but different (contradicting) target values has been cleaned to have single instance for each combination of features.
+- All categorical features are One-hot encoded
+- All numberical features are z-score normalized (standardization)

 ## c.
 Models used
 The following machine learning classification models were implemented and evaluated using the same dataset.
 The evaluation metrics used for comparison are Accuracy, AUC Score, Precision, Recall, F1 Score, and Matthews Correlation Coefficient (MCC).
 1. Logistic Regression